Sufentanil use while Breastfeeding

 Summary of Use during Lactation

 When used epidurally or intravenously during labor or for a short time immediately postpartum, amounts of sufentanil ingested by the neonate are small and would not be expected to cause any adverse effects in breastfed infants.
+Labor pain medication may delay the onset of lactation.
 Because of sufentanil's long half-life during continued intravenous infusion or repeated intravenous administration, sufentanil levels in milk would be expected to increase if used for an extended period postpartum.
 Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of sufentanil to a few days.
 Because there is no published experience with repeated doses of intravenous sufentanil during established lactation, other agents may be preferred, especially while nursing a newborn or preterm infant.
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.

 Sufentanil is metabolized to a minimally active and inactive metabolites.
 The oral bioavailability of sufentanil is unknown.
 Therapeutic plasma levels from intravenous sufentanil during surgery in adults are 0.25 to 8 mcg/L. The usual intravenous dosage of sufentanil for anaesthesia in an infant during surgery is 10 to 15 mcg/kg.
 Lower dosages 0.25 to 1 mcg/kg are used for analgesia.
 Sufentanil is also commonly administered epidurally.
 Plasma levels are markedly lower when the epidural route is used.